 Corporate compliance practice — Anguita Osorio.

-Prevention models under Law 20.393, internal investigations, certification and regulatory compliance.
+Prevention models under Law 20.393, internal investigations, independent third-party evaluation and regulatory compliance.

 Corporate Compliance